Overview of sink types

 —#195FFF

-- If there are no objects to be rendered for a given category, the whole object will be omitted in the
+- If there are no objects to be rendered for a given category, or the category is not supported by the FLOW node, the whole object will be omitted in the

 rendered_trajectories